ripyanr/canvas-api-php-library/README.md

 If you need to set additional headers on your requests, you can utilize the `setAdditionalHeaders()` method on the client class, which accepts an array of key-value pairs.

-# Writing your own adapters
+# Writing your own Adapters

 An adapter is responsible for everything involved in the actual interaction with the Canvas API.
 The Adapter's responsibilities include: